Devoured by the Mouth of Hell: Critical reception

 James Christopher Monger of AllMusic called Devoured by the Mouth of Hell an "assured and diverse" debut.
 Nick Ruskell of Kerrang! called it a "perfect document of [Heriot's] powers" and praised the band's improved songwriting and atmospherics.
 Stereogum praised the album as "a bravura display that cements [Heriot] as one of the best young bands in their field".
 Ox-Fanzines Anton Kostudis highlighted its "incredibly exciting" mix of styles, and Gough's and Packer's vocal performances.
 Young of The Line of Best Fit praised Heriot's "willingness to experiment with structure and texture", and the album's lyrics, stating their "ability to weave philosophical depth into their sonic chaos gives the album a sense of weight that extends beyond its sheer brutality".

 According to Andrew Sacher of BrooklynVegan, the album successfully balances melody and brutality without compromise; he also highlighted the vocal performances of Packer and Gough.
 Dannii Lievers of Metal Hammer UK considered the album the "confident work of a far more experienced band" and praised Heriot for "seamlessly sewing together textures and tones and creating full tracks from surprising influences" without being "disjointed".
 Conversely, Metal.de's reviewer Patrick Olbrich said the album lacks cohesion between its combination of elements.
 Annika Eichstädt of Metal Hammer Germany felt that the various elements of Heriot's sound did not "[seem] too out of place" and suggested listeners should decide whether to agree with the album's "experimental" classification after listening to "Foul Void".
+Rock Hards Ronny Bittner felt that Devoured by the Mouth of Hells "best moments" mixed Gough's clean vocals and ambient sounds but that its "arrangements often become too arbitrary, causing the songs to drift aimlessly".

 Metal Hammer UK rated Devoured by the Mouth of Hell as the second-best metalcore album of 2024, and that year's seventh-best album overall.
 Kerrang! ranked the album at number fourteen on its list of the 50 best albums of 2024.
 NME also listed it as one of the year's 20-best debut albums.
 Heriot and Devoured by the Mouth of Hell were nominated in the "Best UK Artist" and "Best Album" categories at the Heavy Music Awards 2025, but won neither award.